thewmh/ts-fundamentals-v3/NOTES.md

 * `idGen: (arg: T) => string` is a callback that also uses `T` as an argument.
 This means:
     * we will get the benefits of type checking within the `idGen` function
-    * we will get some type checking alignment between thhe array and the `idGen` function
+    * we will get some type checking alignment between the array and the `idGen` function

 The last thing to look at in the `listToDict` example is the return type.
 Based on the way the function has been defined, a `T[]` will be urned into a `{ [k: string]: T }` for any `T` of our choosing.